updownleftrighty/hugo-mac-precision/content/blog/Coronavirus.en.md

 In the meantime, some companies have turned to digital means of getting information out about their companies.
 We hereby announce a plant tour video from the company Ondozabal.
 Please go to our Partner page to reach the link that will connect you to this excellent video.

+Also, should your company have questions or want to have a meeting with either personnel from MAC Precision or one of our suppliers we can arrange to meet at your location or virtually over the internet with Zoom or other AP.
+We look forward to hearing from you.